ROCm/HIP/docs/how_to_guides/debugging.md

 Developers can dump code object to analyze compiler related issues via setting environment variable, GPU_DUMP_CODE_OBJECT

-### HSA related environment variables
+### HSA related environment variables on Linux
-HSA provides some environment variables help to analyze issues in driver or hardware, for example,
+On Linux with open source, HSA provides some environment variables help to analyze issues in driver or hardware, for example,

 HSA_ENABLE_SDMA=0
 It causes host-to-device and device-to-host copies to use compute shader blit kernels rather than the dedicated DMA copy engines.